harimyself/cs416_datavis_narr_vis/README.md

 The goal of this narrative visualization is show
 1. Which of 7 Data Science or AI jobs has highest paying salary and in which year?
-2. Which year between 2020-2022 a particular job title has highest recorded salary?
+2. Which year between 2020-2022 a particular job title has highest salary?